chaochao1/chartsStation/README.md

 ##Business Intelligence
-I am going to build a new orm charts maker. the model is for mysql
+I am going to build a new orm charts maker.
+The model is for mysql